 bw get fingerprint me

-Not knowing your fingerprint phrase will never result in you being locked out of your Vault.
-As a result, it's not critical to write down and store your fingerprint phrase in a secure location, however some users may choose to do so.
+Not knowing your fingerprint phrase will never result in you being locked out of your vault, so it's not critical to write down or store your fingerprint phrase in a secure location, however some users may choose to do so.

-Recovery Codes, on the other hand, are used for Two-step Login and should always be stored outside of Bitwarden in a way that makes sense for you.
-This will ensure that you're not locked out of your account in the event that you lose your Two-step Login secondary device.
+Recovery codes, on the other hand, are used for two-step login and should always be stored outside of Bitwarden in a way that makes sense for you.
+This will ensure that you are not locked out of your account in the event that you lose your two-step login secondary device.